remedies for white-collar crime

 Tax evasion

-This is an illegal activity where the person or the company hide their original tax liability and avoid paying the true taxes.
-Tax evasion is subject to the criminal offense.
+This is an illegal activity where the person or the company hide their original tax liability and avoids paying the true taxes.
+Tax evasion is subject to a criminal offence.
 It can be both ways, the person can pay more than his actual tax or less than his actual tax.
-Tax evasion is essentially a resistance of tax-paying policies or maintaining a strategic distance from payment by unlawful methods.
+Tax evasion is essentially a resistance to tax-paying policies or maintaining a strategic distance from payment by unlawful methods.
 This is more common in the categories of persons such as traders, lawyers, doctors, contractors, etc. The Income Tax department feels difficult to know about the real income of the professionals because it is very rare that the person shows his original income.
-It is also said that the actual tax paid by these professionals in only a fraction of the total income.
+It is also said that the actual tax paid by these professionals is only a fraction of the total income.
 The rest of the money goes into circulation in the form of “Black Money”.

 Money laundering

-It is an illegal process to convert black money into white money by concealing the origin or black money by passing through bank transactions.
+It is an illegal process to convert black money into white money by concealing the origin of black money by passing through bank transactions.

-In simple words, money laundering is the process of taking the cash earned from illegal ways like selling the drugs, gambling, and making the cash appears like it is earned from legal ways.
+In simple words, money laundering is the process of taking the cash earned from illegal ways like selling drugs, and gambling, and making the cash appear like it is earned in legal ways.
 The process which converts the black money into white is called money laundering.

 Placement

 It is the process to move the dirty money into legitimate money and away from its source.
-People use to send money abroad.
-Placement of money can be done in many ways like exchange currency, placing the money into offshore organizations, etc.
+People used to send money abroad.
+Placement of money can be done in many ways like exchanging currency, placing the money into offshore organizations, etc.

 Layering

 It is the second stage of money laundering.
-In simple words, it is the process to move the country through multiple countries so fast that banks fail to detect it.
+In simple words, it is the process of moving the country through multiple countries so fast that banks fail to detect it.

 Integration